In Kerala, an aging trend bucks India’s booming population

 Poonam Muttreja, the executive director of the New Delhi-based Population Foundation of India, pointed to a steady stream of outward migration from Kerala for at least 50 years.
 In the 1960s and 1970s, “there was a huge migration to the Middle East, eastern Africa.”
 Many went to other countries as school teachers or nurses, a trend that’s continued in more recent times, now also to Europe and north America, she said.

 The aging population, combined with the migration of younger generations, means there will be 35 people over 60 in the state for every 100 working-age people by 2030, according to the Kerala government.
-It means more assisted living facilities would be needed, with enough workers to staff them.
+It means more specialized care facilities would be needed, with enough workers to staff them.

 “Getting qualified employees is a big challenge today and bringing people from other states doesn’t always work because of language barriers,” said Alex Joseph, the managing trustee of Signature Homes, the assisted living center where the Babys reside.
 Joseph added that getting staff from within Kerala is also difficult since most of them aspire to migrate abroad for work.